ZakKeith.com

 • From the 1500s onward, Angkor was visited by many westeners, mostly Spanish and Portguese missionaries, but also Japanese and Chinese travelers following in Zhou Daguan's footsteps, many of them writing about and even sketching the buildings of Angkor.

-It was never my intention to be iconoclastic, but I got into serious trouble as a kid in school for having the audacity to ask my history teacher how Christopher Columbus could possibly have “discovered” America, if it was already populated by “Indians.”
-She was stumped at my insolent query and I was made to face the wall.
+It was never my intention to be iconoclastic, but I often got into serious trouble as a kid in school for having the audacity to ask my history teacher sincere questions, such as how Christopher Columbus could possibly have “discovered” America, if it was already populated by “Indians.”
+Stumped at my supposed insolence, she told me to shut up and made me stand in a corner, facing the wall.
 The only way I could make sense of it all, was that Christopher Columbus (and Amerigo Vespucci whom the continent is named after) had “discovered America for the Europeans,” because before that, they were in the dark about the existence of the continent.
-However, when it comes to Mouhot, this is one case where Eurocentrism and the Great-White-Man-Explorer Syndrome—Henri discovering a lost Angkor for the Europeans—doesn’t begin to explain how the fallacy came to be.
-There's quite a bit more to the story than that.
+However, when it comes to Mouhot, this is a case where Eurocentrism and the Great-White-Man-Explorer Syndrome — Henri discovering a lost Angkor for the Europeans — cannot adequately explain how the fallacy came to be.
+There’s quite a bit more to the story.

-To get to the bottom of how this shameless Eurocentric falsehood come to be, we need to explore the life of the Explorer incorrectly credited with “Angkor’s discovery”—Henri Mouhot, as well as scientific-era stakes-and-claims mindset of the financial backers of his expeditions, the colonialist era in which he lived and the prevalent patronizing mindset of westerners in general.
+To get to the bottom of how this shameless Eurocentric falsehood was established as common knowledge, we may need to explore not only the life of the Explorer who was incorrectly credited with “Angkor’s discovery,” but the stakes-and-claims mindset of his financial backers, the colonialist era in which he lived and the prevalent patronizing mindset of westerners in general.

 Henri Mouhot